ryanchynoweth44/AutoMLExamples/blogs/AutoMachineLearning.md

 [AzureML](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-automated-ml), an end to end platform for machine learning development and deployment.
 The library enables faster iterations by manage and tracking experiments, and fully supports most python-based frameworks like PyTorch, Tensorflow, and sci-kit learn.
 The Auto ML feature is baked into the platform to make it easy to select your model.

 Check out the libraries above!
 Automated machine learning is fun to play around with and apply to problems.
+I will be creating demos and walk throughs of each of these libraries.
+Once public you will be able to find them on my [GitHub](https://github.com/ryanchynoweth44/AutoMLExamples).